Customers compare the noise from Alphabet spinout Wing’s delivery drones to a chainsaw

 The current-gen Wing drones can fly at speeds of up to 78 miles per hour and take off and land vertically, thanks to a dozen vertical rotors and two propellers.
 Automated flight-planning software determines their route, while onboard sensors help them to avoid obstacles.

 Despite the sophisticated onboard tech, though, sounds aren’t the only problem Wing’s drones have yet to overcome.
 User error has resulted in at least one accidental delivery, and the drones are sometimes forced to land due to high winds and obstructions.
 (According to the Journal, they’ve needed to touch down five times out of 2,000 deliveries.)
-Moreover, the product selection remains rather small — Wing’s currently working with Guzman y Gomez to deliver Mexican food and Chemist Warehouse, a pharmacy chain.
+Moreover, the product selection remains rather small — Wing’s currently working with Guzman y Gomez, to deliver Mexican food and Chemist Warehouse, a pharmacy chain.

 But Wing contends that its drone program could result in substantial savings for — and a smaller carbon footprint from — local businesses.
-A commissioned report cited $9 million in annual cost savings, while a Rand Crop study forecasted a 6 percent reduction in energy usage compared to trucks.
+A commissioned report cited $9 million in annual cost savings, while a Rand Corporation study forecasted a 6 percent reduction in energy usage compared to trucks.

 Wednesday’s report comes just under a month after CEO James Burgess announced Wing would launch a free 10-minute drone delivery trial in Helsinki, Finland, for items weighing 3.3 pounds or less up to a distance of 6.2 miles.
 Flight trials began earlier this year in Tampere, and will continue this winter to see how the drones perform in cold conditions.